 Cost of Birds | Chicks start at $4.20 |

-The silkie hens are excellent mothers and good layers.
+Silkie chicken hens are excellent mothers and good layers.
 With enough Silkie eggs in the nest, they can be very broody hens.
-Broodiness cuts into their annual egg laying numbers causing them to produce fewer eggs.
+Broodiness cuts into their annual egg-laying numbers, causing them to produce fewer eggs.

 The best way to keep them laying is to keep their clutch of eggs low in the nest.
-When you let them hatch lots of baby chickens, you’ll find out what wonderful mothers they really make.
+When you let them hatch lots of baby chickens, you’ll discover what wonderful mothers they make.

-I personally don’t encourage this since the duck will be born without the protective oils it gets from its mother sitting on it.
-Not to mention, the hen will have a fit when the duck wants to play in the water!
+I don’t encourage this since the duck will be born without the protective oils it gets from its mother sitting on it.
+The hen will also have a fit when the duck wants to play in the water!
+(Learn more about raising different types of poultry like ducks, quail, turkeys, etc.)

-Silkie roosters are larger than hens having rounder wattles as well as larger combs.
+Silkie chicken roosters are larger than hens, having rounder wattles as well as larger combs.
 You can also spot unique feathers on the Silkie roosters right beside the fuzzy ones.
 These feathers are similar to those of other breeds.

-The name Silkie is of western origin and refers to their fluffy feathers.
-Because their feathers lack barbicels, they don’t have a thickened membrane so they look and feel like fur.
-This is one of the reasons they make good pets, their fluffy plumage makes them feel like little furry chickens when held.
+The name Silkie chicken breed is of Western origin and refers to their fluffy feathers.
+Because their feathers lack barbicels, they don’t have a thickened membrane, so they look and feel like fur.
+This is one of the reasons they make good pets; their fluffy plumage makes them feel like little furry chickens when held.

 Since their feathers do not have barbicels, they cannot flutter over a fence like most chickens.
 This makes it easier to keep them in an enclosed yard.